sandhiH/sa-rules/README.md

 We anticipate that similar repositories may be constructed for sandhi rules of other languages, and other sanskrit grammatical traditions.

 ## Rule format
-- General terms are defined in /terms.toml .
+- General terms are defined in [/terms.toml](terms.toml) .
 These terms are used to more concisely specify regular expression matching and substitution rules.
 These terms will need to be substituted with their values specified in /terms.toml to arrive at valid regular expressions.
-- Each pANinian rule sequence gets one rule file.
+- Each input pattern gets one rule file.
-- See vowel/iko_yaN_achi__i.toml for an exmaple of the format.
+- See <vowel/iko_yaN_achi__i.toml> for an exmaple of the format.

 ## Assumptions
 - We assume a particular but clear devanAgarI representation in defining our rules.